Myotonic Dystrophy

 Complications

-- Respiratory failure due to respiratory muscle weakness.
+Respiratory failure from respiratory muscle weakness

-- Aspiration pneumonia secondary to dysphagia.
+Aspiration pneumonia secondary to dysphagia

-- Infertility related to testicular atrophy.
+Infertility related to testicular atrophy

 | Short-term Sequelae | Long-term Sequelae |